zywang624/CVEX/README.md

 2024-09-13 14:25:51,738 - INFO - [windows] Creating snapshot 'clean' for VM windows (192.168.56.3)...
 ```

+Be mindful, `cvex -k` will also leave the VMs running (which is great for debugging).

 CVEX runs the [ansible/windows.yml](/ansible/windows.yml) Ansible playbook before creating the `CVE-0000-00000/windows` snapshot:
 ```
 2024-09-13 14:26:30,209 - INFO - [windows] Executing Ansible playbook ansible/windows.yml...